 Piping Press now presents the complete results for the first day of competition at one of the world’s great piping events, the Argyllshire Gathering.
-The picture above shows the winner of the Senior Piobaireachd Stuart Liddell.
+The winner of the Senior Piobaireachd was Stuart Liddell.
 Stuart also placed second in the Former Winners’ MSR to take the Royal Celtic Society prize as Champion Piper.

 The 2015 Oban Gold Medallist was John Angus Smith, London.
 He had been trying for 21 years to win the coveted medal having placed third and fifth on previous occasions.
 The Silver Medal went to Sandy Cameron, Roy Bridge, and the MacGregor Memorial to Charles MacDonald, Inverness.
 Angus MacColl won the big ceol beag prize taking the Former Winners’ MSR title.
 Angus, Stuart and John Angus will now receive invites to compete for the Glenfiddich Championship on October 24.

 Tomorrow sees 38 pipers scheduled for the ‘A’ grade ceol beag and 35 the ‘B’.
 The playing order at the Argyllshire is strictly adhered to and any piper not ready when called on to play is disqualified.

 The selection of tunes each piper played in the piobaireachd competitions is normally done by the judges the night before the contest and given to the piper one before he/she plays.
 This year, because the tunes were own choice, the Silver and Gold Medal tunes were drawn in a ballot.

 1 JA Smith, Lament for Donald Duaghal MacKay (£500)